iosmit/shreejis/GOOGLE_SHEETS_SETUP.md

 - **ORDER** (column 3): Order JSON (same format as receipt JSON)
   - This column is automatically populated when a customer places an order
   - It's cleared when the order is approved or disapproved
+- **SPECIAL_PRICES** (column 4): Special prices JSON (optional)
+  - Stores special prices for products for this customer
+  - Format: `{"Product Name": price, "Another Product": price}`
+  - Example: `{"Widget A": 45.00, "Widget B": 60.00}`
+  - This column is automatically updated when store owner sets special prices in the customers page
+  - If empty or `{}`, customer sees regular prices

 ### How It Works:
 1. **Customer Places Order**: When a customer places an order through the order page, it's saved to the Customer Orders sheet